qooxdoo/qooxdoo/docs/communication/README.md

 ## HTTP Requests

 [`qx.io.request.*`](request_io.md) ([ApiViewer](apps://apiviewer/#qx.io.request))
-is qooxdoo's standard low-level API aimed at providing the basic building block of other APIs, such as the REST interface.
+is Qooxdoo's standard low-level API aimed at providing the basic building block of other APIs, such as the REST interface.

 Before version 7, qooxdoo contained an older, now deprecated implementation which